UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 * [Puppy Linux](http://puppylinux.org/) is another fairly well-known Linux distribution.
 Previous versions have been built on Ubuntu, but the latest is built on Slackware.
 Puppy is designed to be a small, lightweight operating system that can run well on very old computers.

+Others useful distributions:

-* [Lakka ](http://www.lakka.tv/) is a lightweight Linux distribution that transforms a computer into a full blown game console
+* [Lakka ](http://www.lakka.tv/) is a lightweight Linux distribution that transforms a computer into a full blown game console for retrogaming.

+* [LibreELEC](https://libreelec.tv/) Kodi is a free and open-source media player software application developed by the XBMC Foundation.
+LibreELEC (short for Libre Embedded Linux Entertainment Center) is a distro based on Kodi, is a non-profit fork of OpenELEC as an open source just enough OS (JeOS) Linux software appliance distro for Kodi.

 *source [www.howtogeek.com](https://www.howtogeek.com/191207/10-of-the-most-popular-linux-distributions-compared/)*

-To choice you favorite distro you can also check this [linux.org articole](https://www.linux.com/news/best-linux-distros-2016).
+To help choosing your favorite distro you can also check this [linux.org article](https://www.linux.com/news/best-linux-distros-2016).